OwenTruong/pyright/docs/configuration.md

 **reportUnusedFunction** [boolean or string, optional]: Generate or suppress diagnostics for a function or method with a private name (starting with an underscore) that is not accessed.
 The default value for this setting is 'none'.

 **reportUnusedVariable** [boolean or string, optional]: Generate or suppress diagnostics for a variable that is not accessed.
 The default value for this setting is 'none'.
-Variables whose names begin with an underscore are exempt from this check.

 **reportDuplicateImport** [boolean or string, optional]: Generate or suppress diagnostics for an imported symbol or module that is imported more than once.
 The default value for this setting is 'none'.